apache/dubbo-website/content/en/docs/v3.0/whats-new-in-dubbo3/_index.md

 * Compatible with gRPC

-* Multi-language friendly: You can use Protobuf to encode business data
+* Multi-language friendly: You can use Protobuf to encode data

 * Support for streams such as Request Stream, Response Stream, and Bidirectional Stream.